Fastest journey3hr 30m

 It is an easy journey by train from London to The Hague (Den Haag) in the Netherlands.
 The journey starts with a high-speed run on Eurostar from London to Brussels Midi, where you change onto an Intercity train for the onward journey over the Dutch border to The Hague.
 Your ticket for the Intercity service from Brussels to The Hague is not tied to any particular train, so if you wish you can break your journey in Brussels for a few hours.

-While Eurostar tickets go on sale six months in advance, tickets for the cross-border Intercity journey from Brussels to The Hague do not go on sale until much closer to the date of travel – sometimes only a couple of months in advance, and only then is it possible to buy a through ticket from London to The Hague.
+While Eurostar tickets go on sale six months in advance, tickets for the cross-border Intercity journey from Brussels to The Hague may not go on sale until much closer to the date of travel – sometimes only three months in advance, and only then is it possible to buy a through ticket from London to The Hague.
 In some cases it makes sense to buy two separate tickets.

 London to Brussels